President - Scott Giessler - Kingswood Regional High School

 Scott Giessler has served as the Theatre teacher at Kingswood Regional High School since 2001, and as their Arts Center Coordinator.
-In that time, he has directed and/or produced 60 productions.
-Scott is also the Multi-Media instructor at the neighboring Lakes Region Technology Center where he teaches Lighting and Sound Design, Television Broadcast and Audio Engineering.
+In that time, he has directed and/or produced 60 productions, and has hosted numerous theatre festivals.
+Scott is also the Multi-Media and Stagecraft instructor at the neighboring Lakes Region Technology Center where he teaches Lighting and Sound Design, Costuming, Set Design, Television Broadcast and Audio Engineering.
 Giessler has a Bachelor's degree from Ithaca College, is a published playwright, father of three and husband of one.
 Guess which one is him in the photo.
 The answer will surprise you.

 Amanda attended the University of Southern Maine School of Music, studying voice with Margaret Yauger and Ellen Chickering and choral conducting with Dr. Robert Russell.
 She graduated in 2005 and was immediately hired at Laconia Middle School to teach chorus and general music, and to direct the middle school and high school drama programs.
-She has acted and directed locally with the On Stage Theatre Company and Streetcar Theatre Company.
-Today, she is the music teacher at the Gilmanton School, but remains director of the LHS drama program and choral manager for the Lakes Region Jr. High Honors Music Festival.
-Amanda lives in Thornton with her husband Zak, their three dogs, two cats, and their newest addition, beautiful baby girl Natalie Joy.
+She has acted and directed locally with the Winnipesaukee Playhouse, On Stage Theatre Company, and Streetcar Theatre Company.
+Today, she is the music teacher at the Gilmanton School, choral manager for the Lakes Region Jr. High Honors Music Festival, and presents the Amanda Babcock Theatre Award to one deserving Laconia High School student each year.
+Amanda lives in Gilford with her husband Zak and daughter Natalie.

-Treasurer - Rich Smith - Plymouth Regional High School
+Treasurer - Jule Finley - Franklin High School

 New England Drama Council Representative - Scott Piddington - GIlford High School

-New England Drama Council Representative - Sarah Bunkley
+New England Drama Council Representative - Kate Mote- The Founders Academy